khetansarvesh/CV/README.md

 # **********  Reinforcement Learning (RL) for Images  **********

+### <ins> Task : Here we will take the task of playing Ping Pong Atari Game </ins>

 ### <ins> Deep Reinforcement Learning </ins>
-Here we will take the task of <ins> playing Ping Pong Atari Game </ins>.
  There are essentially 3 ways to use Neural Networks for Reinforcement Learning :
 - Q Learning / Value Learning / Value Neural Network
 - Policy Learning / Policy Neural Network
 - Action Critic - combining both Q-Learning and Policy-Learning